pringyy/OGRE/README.md

 * Cross browser support.
 * Clear and readable design.

-#### API encryption
+#### AES encryption
-*  both django and moodle side will have AES encrytion that encrpty the api key,to prevent any illegal api call, brute force attack and CSRF attack
+*  Both the Django Application and Moodle server use Advanced Encryption Standard (AES) encrytion that encrypts the API key to prevent any illegal API calls, brute force attacks and CSRF attacks.
-*  The api key could be modified by maintainer.
+*  This is is the main security for the interactions between the server and our application.
+*  If you would like to learn more on AES encryption you can read up on it here: https://searchsecurity.techtarget.com/definition/Advanced-Encryption-Standard

 #### Login